| How to pronounce English like a native

 to avoid the phonetic changes interrupts the natural flow

+of speech when they speak.
 2).
 This effort takes away their concentration

 from what they are saying to how they are